-Buckland Paper Mill, Dover
+Buckland Mill, Dover

-2.23 Detailed planning permission was granted in September 2010 for 141 residential units, retail (A1), offices (B1), cafe/restaurant bar (A4/A5), 'community hub' (D1/B1), open space, landscaping, parking and access and outline planning permission for 265 residential units, 80 bed nursing home.
-Work has now commenced on the redevelopment of this important brownfield site which includes development of 56 affordable housing units and the renovation and conversion of the former Buckland House which will make a positive contribution to the regeneration plans for Dover.
+2.17 Detailed planning permission was granted in September 2010 for 141 residential units, retail (A1), offices (B1), cafe/restaurant bar (A4/A5), 'community hub' (D1/B1), open space, landscaping, parking and access and outline planning permission for 265 residential units, 80 bed nursing home.
+Work has now been completed on developing 56 affordable houses on this important brownfield site.